MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-costing.md

 ms.lasthandoff: 06/09/2021
 ms.locfileid: "6215985"
 ---
-# <a name="design-details-inventory-costing"></a>Design Details: Stock Costing
+# <a name="design-details-inventory-costing"></a>Design Details: Inventory Costing
-This documentation provides detailed technical insight to the concepts and principles that are used within the Stock Costing features in [!INCLUDE[prod_short](includes/prod_short.md)].
+This documentation provides detailed technical insight to the concepts and principles that are used within the Inventory Costing features in [!INCLUDE[prod_short](includes/prod_short.md)].

-Stock costing, also referred to as cost management, is concerned with recording and reporting business operating costs.
+Inventory costing, also referred to as cost management, is concerned with recording and reporting business operating costs.

 ## <a name="in-this-section"></a>In This Section
 [Design Details: Costing Methods](design-details-costing-methods.md)